 Keep it Focused and Simple to Help Ensure Adherence

 The more complex, the more difficult it is to communicate a corporate compliance program to employees and stakeholder groups.
 Consultants and professional trade organizations have a field-day with all sorts of approaches, frameworks, and models on compliance programs.
 This occurs because of semantics, multiple variables, and the inter-related disciplines of compliance.
 Compliance goes hand-in-hand with governance and risk management, otherwise known as GRC.
 It is very difficult to successfully isolate one without considering the other two.

 For purposes of this article, let’s focus on the “C” in GRC, but as you will read this is not entirely possible since all three areas are highly interwoven in concept and practice.
 This occurs because each element of governance, risk and compliance encompasses organizational factors, people, processes and technologies that cannot, and should not, be viewed separately.
-With this in mind, let’s proceed knowing that governance and risk management are deeply imbedded in any effective corporate compliance program.
+With this in mind, let’s proceed knowing that governance and risk management are deeply embedded in any effective corporate compliance program.

-Ten Considerations to Help Ensure Effectiveness
+10 Considerations to Help Ensure Effectiveness

 There are certainly many ingredients and aspects to an effective corporate compliance program.
 One excellent source of information is Chapter 8, Part B, entitled Remedying Harm from Criminal Conduct, and Effective Compliance and Ethics Program from the United States Sentencing Commission.
 These Federal Sentencing Guidelines forward a minimum set of requirements for development of an effective program to prevent and detect violations of law.